Explore how your team can use Hiver.

 To nail personalization, use email templates with placeholder variables.
 These variables automatically fill in specific details, like their name, latest order ID, etc., from your contact list, ensuring every email feels tailored.

-For instance, an e-commerce clothing store can use email templates with placeholder variables for post-purchase follow-ups.
+For instance, an e-commerce clothing store can use email templates with placeholder variables for personalization.
+In this case using AI in eCommerce can be very effective.
 When a customer buys a dress, they receive an automated email that starts with:

 “Hi [Customer’s Name], thank you for purchasing [Dress Name]!
 Your Order ID [Order ID] is being processed.
 You can track your order here [Tracking Link]”